 Search: I developed search capabilities in the graph, with navigation to results (panning the graph to the result’s location).
 I developed a graph container Angular component that holds the graph, the legend, and the search components.
 This container performs the orchestration between the search component and the graph component, and asks the graph to search or navigate to a search result each time the user performs a search.

 Automation tests were a challenge since the graph is rendered as an HTML Canvas and we could not click on its nodes and edges using Selenium.
 So I leveraged Cytoscape’s useful API of serializing the graph into a JSON object, and got the nodes locations from there.
-This allowed us to perform smart clicks on the canvas and automate all important scenarios on the graph.
+This allowed us to perform smart clicks on the canvas and automate all important scenarios on the graph, without compromising on the stability and robustness.

 How Our Customers Describe ForeSight